-Don’t let your subscription to Inside ACCC end!
-Inside ACCC will soon have a new look, offer some new features and be sent via a new distribution system.
-To ensure that you continue to receive Inside ACCC, please click here to Subscribe and provide the requested information before September 25.
-You will have until that date to subscribe to the new and improved Inside ACCC, otherwise, the September 20 issue may be your last one until you sign up.
-This process helps verify the accuracy of our lists and ensures you won’t miss important Association news.
+We’re working on some changes to serve you better!
+Inside ACCC will soon be given a new look, offer some new features and be sent via a new distribution system.
+To ensure you continue to receive the latest updates via Inside ACCC, please click to Subscribe and provide the requested information before September 25.
+ACCC will complete its transition before the end of September.
+You will have until September 25 to subscribe to the new and improved Inside ACCC, otherwise, the September 20 issue may be the last one you receive.

 Did You Know?